oknk/seaquence/index.md

 <h1 style="text-align:center">Make living music!</h1>

 <section>
 Seaquence is an app for iOS that enables you to compose music with collections of synthsizer creatures.
 Only the voices in view can be heard, resulting in organic and dynamic soundscapes as you explore and create your mix.
 The creatures body and tail are generated from the parameters of its synth and sequencer, which in turn modify its swimming patterns.
-Creating music with Seaquence is a visually and sonically immersive audiovisual experience!
+Creating music with Seaquence is a visually and sonically immersive audiovisual experience.

 <img src="{{site.baseurl}}/images/Seaquence-iPad12.9_2x_3up_thumb.png" />

 Featuring a richly featured synth and timing engine controlled by a fun and direct interface, even composers who are brand new to synthesis will be able to unlock their synesthetic creativity.

 Seaquence enables you to share your sessions with friends with a sharable link, and has an in-app browser todiscover what other people are making.
 </section>